onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

   }
 ```

-#### data and params

-`data` and `params` are information that the wallet can provide in the service config that FCL will pass back to the service.
-- `params` will be added onto the `endpoint` as query params.
-- `data` will be included in the body of the `HTTP/POST` request or in the `FCL:VIEW:READY:RESPONSE` for a `IFRAME/RPC`, `POP/RPC` or `TAB/RPC`.

-This data should include all the wallet needs to identify and re-authenticate the user if necessary.
+The provided `data` and `params` should include all the wallet needs to identify and re-authenticate the user if necessary.

 The eventual response back from the `authn-refresh` service should resolve to an `AuthnResponse` and look something like this: